lcezermf/gistfinder/README.md

 #### Options

-You can use options when run the `gistfinder` command with options, for now only `-p` option is available:
+You can use options when run the `gistfinder` command, for now only `-p` option is available:

 ```
 gistfinder -p=false